“Bunker Hill”… Drawing to the beat of the war drums

 Sharjah: Osman Hassan

 American painter John Trumbull (1756-1843) is one of the artists who became famous during the War of Independence period.
-He was known for his historical paintings about this war.
+He was known for his historical paintings regarding this war.
 In addition to being a painter, he was a veteran of this war.
 That is why he was called “The Painter of Independence”.

 John Trumbull has four famous paintings that hang in the United States Capitol.
 He was born in Connecticut, and his father is Jonathan Trumbull, Governor of Connecticut from 1769 to 1784; Jonathan is descended from his father’s and mother’s side of his family from the first Puritan settlers in the state.